virtual-world-framework/vwf/public/web/docs/components.md

 Components
 ===================
 -------------------
 Components define the behavior, state and visual representation of an object, and are the basic building blocks of VWF.
 Components make up a hierarchical structure, with each component acting as the parent or child to another component.
-At the root of the structure is the index-vwf node, which is created automatically from the index file when the application loads.
+At the root of the structure is the application, which is also a component, and is created automatically when the application loads.

 -------------------